andrewjfreyer/jurabridge/README.md

 * ✅ **Alerts.** iOS alerts when a coffee product is ready.

-* ✅ **Improved safety.** Ensure the machine turns off at an appropriate time, or in response to certain conditions. (⚠️ NOTE: if a milk clean operation is not completed and the machine is waiting for "water for milk clean," the thermoblock is held around 150 degrees celcius for sanitation purposes.
+* ✅ **Improved safety.** Ensure the machine turns off at an appropriate time, or in response to certain conditions. *⚠️ NOTE: If a milk clean operation is not completed and the machine is waiting for "water for milk clean," the thermoblock is held around 150 degrees celcius for sanitation purposes.
 There *DOES NOT* appear to be a timeout apart from the machine's power off timer, which may be on the order of hours.
-If the machine is left in this state, it'll consume signifiant power and pose a minor fire risk.)
+If the machine is left in this state, it'll consume signifiant power and pose a minor fire risk.*

 * ✅ **Ridiculousness.** Due to the connection to Home Assisant, we have connection to voice assistants too: "Alexa, make me a short espresso."